Alexcmad/UnovaApi/README.md

 client.heal_team()
 - Heals all your pokemon to full health

-client.adopt(pokemon_name)
+- returns 'heal finished'

+client.adopt(pokemonName)
 - Accepts a string of the pokemon you wish to adopt
 - All adoptions cast IC$35,000
 - All adopted pokemon are level 15
-- Returns pokemon_name for a successfull adoption and None for a failiure
+- Returns pokemonName for a successfull adoption and None for a failiure

 client.view_items()
 - Returns a list of dictionaries each with an items information (Name, Quantity)